ravisumit33/Mysterio/README.md

 5. Setup environment variables
     - Copy `.env.example` to `.env`
     - Replace all variables having `<>` with your local values
-    - Add other required environment variables
+    - Add other environment variables if required

 6. Apply migrations